rails/rails/guides/source/asset_pipeline.md

 by your web server.

-During the precompilation phase a SHA256 is generated from the contents of the compiled files, and inserted into the filenames as they are written to disk.
+During the precompilation phase a SHA256 is generated from the contents of the compiled files, which inserts a unique string into the filenames as they are written to disk.
 These fingerprinted names are used by the Rails helpers in place of the manifest name.